-We now move to an analysis of the relationship between civilian casualties and insurgent violence in Afghanistan.
-We begin by using the randomness in the number of civilians killed to estimate the impact of violence against civilians.
+We begin analyzing the relationship between civilian casualties and insurgent violence in Afghanistan by using the substantial randomness in the number of civilians killed to estimate the impact of violence against civilians.
 We then turn to a more sophisticated matching approach to capture the sources of unobserved heterogeneity in motivations to mistreat civilians.